ikunetwork/WhitePaper/README.md

 ### Burning

-IKU aligns its burning strategy with the creation of `RST[x]`, where a % of `IKU` tokens contributed to a specific `RST[x]` are burned from the IKU Reserve.
-The same % of the specific `RST[x]` pool are also offered to IKU Token holders as a fee.
+IKU aligns its burning strategy with the creation of `RSM[x]`, where a % of `IKU` tokens contributed to a specific `RSM[x]` are burned from the IKU Reserve.
+The same % of the specific `RSM[x]` pool are also offered to IKU Token holders as a fee.
 Burning may occur as follows:

 * A `researchTarget` is submitted for Levodopa Trials - Cure Parkinson’s.
 The Alice Foundation submits an `RFP` for the `researchTarget` of which the IN accepts and an associated `RSTCrowdsale` commences.
 The `RSTCrowdsale` is successful and the associated `RST[x]` sub-network Levodopa Trials - Cure Parkinson’s is created. \[y%\] of the total contributed IKU tokens are burned from the IKU Network Reserve pool and `RST[x]` are distributed to `IKU` Token holders pro-rata based on IKU holdings.